Skip to content

 Clients should:

-• Query trusted service providers (as declared in kind 10040 events) for assertion data.
+• Query trusted service providers for assertion data about users.

 • Display computed metrics like rank, follower count, and activity statistics.